mui/material-ui/pages/api/table-sort-label.md

 ---
 filename: /packages/material-ui/src/TableSortLabel/TableSortLabel.js
+title: API of TableSortLabel
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # TableSortLabel

+<p class="description">The API documentation of the TableSortLabel React component.</p>

 A button based label for placing inside `TableCell` for column sorting.